Blockchain header

 MicrosoftTeams image 42 1

-Under the eWpG, electronic securities can be registered in a Crypto Securities Register, operated on the basis of Distributed Ledger Technology (DLT).
+Under the eWpG, electronic securities can be registered in a crypto securities register, operated on the basis of Distributed Ledger Technology (DLT).

 Electronic securities that are issued through entry in a crypto securities register are referred to as crypto securities and need to be mantained on a tamper-proof system of record and protected against unauthorised deletion and modification.